charlola/hugo-theme-charlolamode/README.md

 I invested my own time to build this and it's completely for free.
 If this template have saved you time, feel free to support this page with a [coffee donation](https://ko-fi.com/heycharlola) :)

-I'd love to get feedback.
-Send a message via LinkedIn.
+I'd love to get feedback, send a message via [LinkedIn](https://www.linkedin.com/in/heycharlola/)!

 ## Online Website